-Japanese knotweed is problematic because of the rate at which it grows, and how seemingly challenging it is to get rid of.
-As a direct result of these factors, it can be difficult to let a home with Japanese knotweed on the premises and some banks will refuse to approve mortgages.
+Japanese knotweed was brought to the UK because of its beauty, however it has been problematic because of the rate at which it grows, and how seemingly challenging it is to get rid of.
+As a direct result of these factors, it has sometimes been difficult to let or sell a home with Japanese knotweed on the premises and some banks will refuse to approve mortgages.

-Knotweed starts to grow in the spring months.
+Japanese knotweed starts to grow in the spring months.
 By May, it can be as big as 1.5m, and 3m by June.
 Over the autumn it dies down and can appear to have almost entirely disappeared over the winter months.
 But in the height of the summer, where it can grow by as much as 20 – 30cm per day, it’s important to recognise the signs of Japanese knotweed.
 You might notice:

 1. Dig it all out